Skip to content

 Terminal window

-superplane canvases change-requests resolve <change-request-id> <canvas_name_or_id> \
+superplane apps change-requests resolve <change-request-id> <app_name_or_id> \

 --file resolved_canvas.yaml